"Smart Market Solutions to Help Your Business Gain Edge over Competitors"

 To know how our report can help streamline your business, Speak to Analyst

-Commercial Segment Held the Largest Share Due to Expansion in Satellite Usage and Application in Various Industries
+Commercial Segment Held Largest Share Due to Expansion in Satellite Usage and Application in Various Industries

-On the basis of end use, the market is classified into commercial and government & military.
+On the basis of end user, the market is classified into commercial and government & military.

 The commercial segment captured the largest share in the market due to expansion of satellite applications in areas such as weather forecasting, forest monitoring, earth observation, IoT connectivity, and others.
 Moreover, companies such as SpaceX, OneWeb, Amazon's Project Kuiper and Telesat are increasingly investing in commercial LEO satellite deployment.